opendataphilly/opendataphilly-jkan/_datasets/digital-elevation-model-dem.md

 area_of_interest: null
 category:
 - Environment
--
 license: Other (City of Philadelphia)
 maintainer: ''
 maintainer_email: ''
 maintainer_link: null
 maintainer_phone: null
-notes: "A digital elevation model (DEM) is a digital model or 3D representation of\
+notes: "A digital elevation model (DEM) is a 3D representation of\
-  \ a terrain's surface, created from terrain elevation data.\r\n\r\n"
+  \ the Earth's surface, created from terrain elevation data.
+These DEMs were generated from LiDAR and LAS data was gathered for the City of Philadelphia"
 opendataphilly_rating: null
 organization: City of Philadelphia
 resources: